sgolebiewski-intel/openvino/docs/notebooks/table-question-answering-with-output.rst

             with gr.Column():
                 answer = gr.Textbox(label="Result")
                 result_csv_file = gr.Dataframe(label="All data")

         examples = [
+            [
-            ["What is the city with the highest population that is not a capital?", "eu_city_population_top10.csv"], ["In which country is Madrid?", "eu_city_population_top10.csv"],
+                "What is the city with the highest population that is not a capital?", "eu_city_population_top10.csv",
+            ],
+            ["In which country is Madrid?", "eu_city_population_top10.csv"],
+            [
-            ["In which cities is the population greater than 2,000,000?", "eu_city_population_top10.csv"], ]
+                "In which cities is the population greater than 2,000,000?", "eu_city_population_top10.csv",
+            ],
+        ]
         gr.Examples(examples, inputs=[search_query, csv_file])

         # Callbacks
         csv_file.upload(display_table, inputs=csv_file, outputs=result_csv_file)
         csv_file.select(display_table, inputs=csv_file, outputs=result_csv_file)